-In between, she also worked with other film directors, appeared in shorts and collaborated with renowned filmmaker Randal Kleiser on his groundbraking VR series “Defrost” as his co-producer and leading lady.
-He was the one who introduced me to Ms. Frederick when I was in Los Angeles recently, and she then invited me to come over to her office to talk about her work and her upcoming film “Two Ways Home” which will be screened next Saturday, June 15, at the Chinese Theatre in Hollywood—a world premiere— during the Dances With Films Film Festival.
+In between, she also worked with other film directors, appeared in shorts, and collaborated with renowned filmmaker Randal Kleiser on his groundbreaking VR series “Defrost” as his co-producer and leading lady.
+He was the one who introduced me to Ms. Frederick when I was in Los Angeles recently.
+She then invited me to come over to her office to talk about her work, and her upcoming film “Two Ways Home,” which will be screened next Saturday, June 15, at the Chinese Theatre in Hollywood—a world premiere— during the Dances With Films Film Festival.
 In her latest feature, she plays a character with bipolar disorder.

 Ms. Frederick, “Two Ways Home” is totally different from films like “Hollywood Dreams” or “Queen of the Lot.”
 What convinced you to co-produce it and play the leading role?

 Yes, I don’t want my characters to be perfect, but for people to be relatable, with their flaws.
 In terms of being an actress, what I gravitate towards is human flaws.
-They define us as human beings and they can be the beautiful part in the painting that we are, and the beautiful colors.
-Those are the wonderful things that make something art and makes human beings art in their own form—the imperfections in life.
+They define us as human beings, and they can be the beautiful part in the painting that we are and the beautiful colors.
+Those are the wonderful things that make something art and make human beings art in their own form—the imperfections in life.

 What exactly did you have to do as a producer?
 Strictly finance the film?

 Everything—finding the crew, getting the funds, location scouting, casting.
-We cast all over the state of Iowa, I think we ended up auditioning close to five hundred actors which is quite a bit.
-Iowa is a pretty large state and there were a lot of people who were very eager and exited to make the film or to be part of it.
-So going back and forth between Los Angeles and our casting director in Iowa sending us tapes of the actors, that was a lot of work.
+We cast all over the state of Iowa; I think we ended up auditioning close to five hundred actors, which is quite a bit.
+Iowa is a pretty large state, and many people were very eager and excited to make the film or be part of it.
+So, going back and forth between Los Angeles and our casting director in Iowa sending us tapes of the actors, that was a lot of work.
 And it was crazy weather when we were shooting—sometimes when were down there filming, it got pretty cold while some days it was really hot.
-My dad actually helped me produce the film and that was really neat too, because the story is an intergenerational story.
+My dad actually helped me produce the film, which was really neat because the story is an intergenerational story.
 That’s a very important sort of Midwestern value: part of the Midwestern value system is generations and keeping families going, and passing things on to the next generations.
 My father has always been there since I was a kid acting.
-When I was in fourth grade and I wanted to start acting, he encouraged me and never said it was a stupid idea, he never told me I was crazy for going after that pursuit.
+When I was in fourth grade, and I wanted to start acting, he encouraged me and never said it was a stupid idea; he never told me I was crazy for going after that pursuit.
 He drove me around when I went to different colleges for theater scholarships.
-When I first drove my car out here from Iowa and it broke down, both my parents were on the phone with me, I’m really lucky to have such supportive parents.
+When I first drove my car out here from Iowa, and it broke down, both my parents were on the phone with me; I’m really lucky to have such supportive parents.
 It’s so rare when you’re an artist, I think.
-So my father helped me produce this film as well, doing the smallest things from running and getting Subway sandwiches to writing checks.
+So my father helped me produce this film and do the smallest things, from running and getting Subway sandwiches to writing checks.
 It was a really beautiful experience in that sense as well.

 Has it been easy to fund your projects as a producer?

 No, not at all.
-But I think that all of the projects that are under $2 million end up garanteeing that what is going to come through on the screen is going to be your heart.
+But I think that all of the projects under $2 million end up guaranteeing that what will come through on the screen will be your heart.
 The more money you get—and we all like more money for movies obviously, I don’t choose to run after fundings, so hopefully I will get to a place where I don’t have to worry about that—but when you make it for such a small budget, you heart manifests itself through the screen because there aren’t layers of budget in which your vision can disappear through.
 Because you are doing everything yourself, you are looking over every single aspect.
 While you may be running yourself into the ground, you do retain a sort of authenticity to what you’re creating and to what you set out to do, and you’re not answering to other people necessarily, to a studio system or a lot of financers.
-You’re doing something because you don’t expect any money from it [laughs], you are making the picture because you want the message behind it to get through.
-You do the art, you’re doing the film because you have to do it from your soul and not because you got hired to do it.
+You’re doing something because you don’t expect any money from it [laughs]; you are making the picture because you want the message behind it to get through.
+You do the art; you’re doing the film because you have to do it from your soul, and not because you got hired to do it.
 Those are different stakes to work than being hired for a film or being given a large budget for a film.

 Since you worked on a tight budget, did you also hire and work with non-professional actors?

-My intention was to employ actors from Iowa who work really hard, I wanted to highlight the talented actors in the Midwest.
-My family is in the background in some of the scenes, just to help out, but other than that, I was really focusing on the talent in the Midwest that sometimes can be overlooked there—sometimes because of us being too LA centric.
+I intented to employ actors from Iowa who work really hard; I wanted to highlight the talented actors in the Midwest.
+My family is in the background in some of the scenes, just to help out, but other than that, I was really focusing on the talent in the Midwest that sometimes can be overlooked there—sometimes because of us being too LA-centric.
 Sometimes the film industry is overlooking that big trunk in the Midwest.

 It’s different with every project.
 I just finished “Danny and the Deep Blue Sea,” a John Patrick Shanley play.
-We ran it for seven months out here, Carl Weathers directed it and I actually produced that as well.
-It was a really scary piece to produce because it’s a period piece that has been done all the time and it just had all sorts of traps involved, but it turned out really well.
-Because I graduated from the University of Iowa with an emphasism in playwriting, I believe the text is the thing, the words are the thing, I don’t want to miss the cadence of the words or the syntax of the dialogue.
+We ran it for seven months out here, Carl Weathers directed it, and I actually produced that as well.
+It was a really scary piece to produce because it’s a period piece that has been done all the time, and it just had all sorts of traps involved, but it turned out really well.
+Because I graduated from the University of Iowa with an emphasis in playwriting, I believe the text is the thing.
+The words are the thing; I don’t want to miss the cadence of the words, or the syntax of the dialogue.
 That’s what the author gives to you as a present.
-So when I’m doing a play, I want to be text perfect, and in film as well.
-When I ran the play, up to seven months before, I was running the dialogue twice with my actor before every single show.
+So when I’m doing a play, I want to be text perfect and in film as well.
+When I ran the play, up to seven months before, I was ran the dialogue twice with my actor before every show.
 The show was an hour long, and then I would get to the theater three hours early and go through the dialogue twice before every show.
 Maybe that’s a little bit weird [laughs].
 I think it’s kind of a thing where I can’t or don’t want to mess up the dialogue which is the most important thing of a play, especially when it’s been done for so long.
 Keeping that intact is my first priority.
-With theater it’s easier than in film—you get more chances in theater to go over and over it.
+With theater, it’s easier than in film—you get more chances in the theater to go over and over it.